Heating, Plumbing, and Air Conditioning Contractors

 UW Questions Compliance

-2. How do you handle building permit requirements for installations?
+2. How do you handle refrigerant and safety rules?

 UW Questions Chargebacks

-1. What is your chargeback ratio and what are the primary dispute reasons?
+1. What is your chargeback ratio and what reasons dominate?

-2. How do you document work performed and customer authorization?
+2. How do you document estimates, contracts, and completion?

 UW Questions Infrastructure

-2. How do you integrate payment processing with job completion documentation?
+2. How do you capture signatures and job documentation?

 Ongoing Monitoring